 In one sense, telematics solutions are nothing new and have been around for years.
 It was in 1983 that the first GPS was made available for public use.
 Although the origin of the first car navigation system is debated, it is generally agreed that it was debuted in the ‘80s, over thirty years ago.
 However, it is only in the last decade, as we enter a new era of connectivity that we see huge leaps in the evolution of telematics software.
 A fascinating historic overview, put together by TomTom, noted some major milestones commencing with the launch of the first smartphone applications that combine telematics software in 2010.
 Since then, the world of connected cars has been advancing significantly.

 A report published by EY illustrated the rise of telematics solutions from what they called telematics 1.0 to telematics 4.0.
 This concept identified telematics 1.0 as hands-free calling and screen-based navigation.
 Telematics 4.0 is the seamless integration of mobility and the web.
-This integration was beautifully summarised in the report by the president of a global telecommunications company “when we look at the car, we see another smartphone”.
+This integration was beautifully summarized in the report by the president of a global telecommunications company “”.

 “A Projected Global Market Size of USD 231.63 Billion”